 Melbourne IVF specialises in helping couples with a known genetic condition achieve their dream of having healthy children.

 Our Genetics team plays an important role in assessing any genetic risks, and helping you understand test results and implications.
-In some cases we are able to provide reassurance through counselling and testing, in others we can look at possible treatment options such as IVF and PGD, donor treatments, or further testing, and their implications.
+In some cases we are able to provide reassurance through counselling and testing, in others we can look at possible treatment options such as IVF and PGT, donor treatments, or further testing, and their implications.

-Dr David Amor, Clinical Geneticist
+Professor David Amor, Clinical Geneticist

 After graduating from the University of Melbourne, David trained in paediatrics at the Royal Children's Hospital, Melbourne.
 He completed subspecialty training in the field of Clinical Genetics in 2000, and then undertook a PhD in chromosome biology at the Murdoch Children's Research Institute.
-Since then, he has worked as a consultant clinical geneticist at the Royal Children's Hospital in Melbourne – and here at Melbourne IVF, where he holds a fortnightly genetics clinic.
+Since then, he has worked as a consultant clinical geneticist at the Royal Children's Hospital in Melbourne – and here at Melbourne IVF, where he holds a monthly genetics clinic.

 In fulfilling all these roles, David goes to great lengths to raise awareness about genetic conditions – in the community and on TV.
 He is also highly regarded for his ability to diagnose quickly and accurately, and to effectively communicate complex genetic information.

-Zoe Milgrom, Genetic Counsellor
+Loren Barron, Genetic Counsellor

 Loren is an experienced associate genetic counsellor with over 8 years’ experience in numerous areas of reproductive genetics including prenatal genetic counselling, high risk obstetrics and fertility counselling, particularly in pre-implantation genetic diagnosis (PGD).
 She has completed a Master’s degree at Melbourne University in Genetic Counselling and has extensive experience from a number of highly-regarded hospitals across Victoria.